 Cabinet refacing is much more economical than complete replacement.
 Some expert companies say having it done costs slightly more than a third of what it would cost to replace cabinets.
-Some companies specialize in this process, but many renovation specialists and remodelers can do it, according to Tom Reilly of Renovations in Prescott.

 Choose a contractor carefully.
 Be sure that the refacing material and veneers are really wood that is properly fastened to your cabinets.
 It’s best to have new drawers installed with new wooden fronts on them.
 Some refacing companies just put new fronts on your old drawers.
 You should get new doors that have top quality new hinges installed as well.